Exploring the World of Work

 Watch the video to learn more about the Career Exploration Opportunities at RHAM High School.

-2018-2019 Career Day was held on November 2nd for all Juniors.
-The program ran from periods 2 - 8 and included a variety of professionals from our community to share information about different careers.
-In addition students were exposed to Career Pathways and selected a pathway to explore.
-They also got to burn off some energy in the National Guard obstacle course!
+2019-2020 Career Day was held on November 7th for all Juniors.
+The program ran from periods 2 - 4 and included a variety of professionals from our community to share information about different careers.

 Our goal for our Career Day is to create an atmosphere that will enable students of the RHAM community to learn about different career options, and learn that hard work and perseverance can help one succeed.
 We also want the students to have a better understanding about the educational and personal attributes that the current business community seeks in future candidates.
 We hope that our Career Day will help students to make informed college and career decisions.

 Job shadowing gives students the opportunity to experience what "a day in the life" is like for different careers they may be interested in.
 The job-shadowing program has been created and designed to help students gain more information about different careers that they have expressed interest in.
 Students will spend time with a representative in a field of their choice to see what that particular career is like.
 Students interested in job shadowing should see Mrs. Schadtle in the School Counseling office to set up a visit.

 Job Shadowing FAQ